 - Nearest airport: Dalaman (45 min drive)

-- Activities: Paragliding from Babadağ (~5,200 TL), paddleboard rental, boat trips, snorkelling, scuba diving
+- Activities: Paragliding from Babadağ (approximately €60 to €100), paddleboard rental, boat trips, snorkelling, scuba diving

 - Costs: Blue Lagoon entry is approximately 100 TL.
 Private beach clubs inside the lagoon cost 1,000 to 1,200 TL per day.
 The main beach sunbeds cost 150 TL.